-On successful completion of the course, you’ll be eligible to register your qualification as a Pharmacist Independent Prescriber with the General Pharmaceutical Council.
+When you successfully complete the course, you'll be eligible to register your qualification as a Pharmacist Independent Prescriber with the General Pharmaceutical Council.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

 Home students starting this course in the first year will be required to pay a Home fee of £1,600 for the academic year 2022/23.

 Overseas students starting this course in the first year will be required to pay a Overseas fee of £1,600 for the academic year 2022/23.

 Important note regarding tuition fees for the 2022-2023 academic year: EU nationals who meet residency requirements (have settled or pre-settled status) may be eligible for 'Home' fee status.
 If you do not meet these residency requirements, overseas fees will apply.
 Irish citizens living in the UK or Ireland will be eligible for 'Home' fee status under the Common Travel Area arrangement.
 Please read the student finance for EU students web page on www.gov.uk for information.

 The fees for a student's course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.

 For details of how to apply for this course, please choose your status from the options below:

 You may apply directly to the University using the University's online application form.
 Please select your chosen start date from the list below: